Skip to content

 How to Get Started

-You probably already know you have something worth talking about for 30 minutes each week.
-Free tools like Spotify for Podcasters make distribution easy.
-The hard part is consistency and promotion — most successful podcasters also maintain a social media presence that funnels listeners to their show.
+Free tools like Spotify for Podcasters make distribution simple.
+The hard part is consistency and promotion — most successful podcasters also maintain a social media presence that funnels listeners to the show.
+The first 50 episodes are where most people quit.
+The ones who push through build something genuinely durable.

 5. Online Course Creator

-Can you imagine packaging the knowledge you’ve spent years developing into a product that earns $10,000–$100,000 in a single launch — and then keeps earning passively for years?
+Picture packaging the knowledge you’ve spent years developing into a product that earns $10,000–$100,000 in a single launch — and then keeps earning passively for years afterward.

 The more specific and results-driven your course is, the more it sells.
-Online courses are one of the most scalable creator economy jobs because you build the product once and sell it indefinitely.
+Online courses are one of the most scalable creator economy income streams because you build the product once and sell it indefinitely.

 What It Pays